damies13/BrassRazoo/Doc/Sharding.md

 - blocks matching it's shard
 - Records that are not yet confirmed into a block up to 28 days
 - blocks the server created
+- all blocks from neighbouring shards (in the same parent shard), when the neighbouring shard has less than 5 servers. this is to prevent data loss if de-sharding process is triggered

 ## Auto sharding process